tpunt/PHP7-Reference/README.md

 var_dump(IntlChar::ispunct('!')); // bool(true)
 ```

-In order to use this class, you will need the `Intl` extension installed.
+In order to use this class, the `Intl` extension must be installed.

 **BC Breaks**
  - Classes in the global namespace must not be called `IntlChar`.